jonathannelson/octopress/source/_posts/2013-02-08-get-237-beta-testers-for-your-awesome-startup-now.markdown

 ## Don't Miss Next Post

 Stay tuned.
 You won't want to miss the next blog post.
 I'm going to show you what worked and what didn't when I applied advertising tactics to get beta users.
 I'll show you what worked and what failed miserably.
 I'll show you how I sent over [250 users from Facebook Ads in less than 5 minutes](http://adproof.com "Facebook Ads tactic that yielded 250 users in less than 5 minutes") for $10.
 Yes, I used [AdProof](http://adproof.com "AdProof: A/B Testing for Google Adwords, Bing Ads and Facebook Ads").
 Which reminds me… are you [signed up for our private beta](http://adproof.com "Sign up for AdProof private beta"), yet?
-If not, then do it now.
-I'm closing the private beta once we reach our first 1,000.
+We're closing the private beta once we reach 1,000.

 ## Sharing is Caring Blah, Blah, Blah

 If you enjoyed this post then share it or else… just kidding.
-No, seriously, share the damn post.
-Mmm k?
+No, seriously, please share the post.
 Thanks ;-)

 ## Need Help?